Giving up meat turns down the heat, but the industry’s got another trick up its sleeve, down its shoe and in its handbag.

-Leather comes from farmed animals – mainly cattle – none of which reach the natural end of their lifespan and instead suffer on farms before meeting a violent, frightening death in a slaughterhouse.
+Leather comes from a range of animals then – though mainly cattle – none of which reach the natural end of their lifespan and instead suffer on farms before meeting a violent, frightening death in a slaughterhouse.
+Firstly, let’s consider the treatment of cattle.
 Despite the seemingly idyllic scenes of cows in fields, they only represent a small part of the life of beef and dairy cows – both of whom are used for leather.
 Beef cows are bred simply to eat, get big and die.
 They are almost universally kept in housing in winter and there is also an increasing trend towards ‘year round housing’ - intensive farming for cows.
 During the first week of their lives they are usually castrated and have their horn buds chemically burnt out.
 They are fed drugs and a controlled diet to help gain weight quickly.
 Selective breeding has also led to specialised cows whose health suffers from painful diseases brought on by their unnatural size and environment.

 Dairy cattle are among the most exploited animals on the planet.
 Like every other mammal, cows only produce milk when they have offspring, so to increase productivity a dairy cow’s life is a constant cycle of pregnancy and lactation.
 On top of this physical strain is the psychological stress when the calves are separated from the mothers.
 After being allowed to suckle her colostrum – the first milk produced by the mother after birth which provides vital immunity to the calf -the calves are taken away within days in order to maximise the amount of milk available for humans.
 A ‘productive’ dairy cow will supply up to 12,000 litres of milk a year (between 25 and 40 litres a day) – an unnatural amount and 10 times more than her calf could require.
 Such excessive quantities place a huge burden on her, resulting in protruding pelvic and rib bones and massively distended udders.
 The energy dairy cows lose is so great, that most only manage three lactations before being killed (3).